dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  After climbing a great hill, one only finds that there are many more hills to climb.
+  There is always some madness in love.
+But there is also always some reason in madness.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1384 days)
+## 🌟 Experiences (1385 days)

 ### 🧮 Programming languages